fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     data = ft_appenddata([],data_clean,data_fixed);
     clear data_clean data_fixed;

-{% include markup/info %}
+TODO ADD BOX
 Exercise 3: inspect the new data structure.
 What has changed?
-{% include markup/end %}

 In order keep the data as one continous trial we use ft_redefinetrial and the sample information

     cfg = [];
     cfg.trl = [min(data.sampleinfo(:,1)) max(data.sampleinfo(:,2)) 0];